sergio-garkusha/Cpp_White_Belt/README.md

 ### Goals
 - [ ] Get general understanding of modern `C++ -std=c++1y`
-- [ ] Get understanding of pros and cons in comparison with C language
+- [ ] Get understanding of pros and cons in comparison with the `C` language
 - [ ] Build fundation for being able to create `C++` modules for Node.js (and piss off my JS mates, LOL)

 ### Summary